 National Gallery

-A London museum is inhabited by masterpieces of Western art from the Middle Ages to the 19th century, all of which tell its story.
+National Gallery goes behind the scenes of a London institution, on a journey to the heart of a museum inhabited by masterpieces of Western art from the Middle Ages to the 19th century.

 Film Signature Image